Applying for a shotgun certificate isn't as complicated as you might think. Here's a straightforward guide.

 Who should get a shotgun certificate?

-If you own a shotgun then you need to have a valid shotgun licence.
+If you own a shotgun then you need to have a valid shotgun certificate.
 Plus which, if you’re buying a shotgun and are new to the sport then you need to be applying for your certificate now, long before you get the gun.
 (All shooters complain about how long certificates take to come through.
 Months in many cases.)
-You also need a shotgun licence to buy ammunition.
+You also need a shotgun certificate to buy ammunition.

 How to get a shotgun certificate